Coma-Web-Development/zabbix-website-monitor/README.md

 **Note:** yarn, lighthouse, nodejs and related packages are only needed if you want create reports about performance.

 # Hosts list file

-You need to create a hosts list to be monitored and make it available through some http server, because the script use curl to make some testes.
-The hosts list standard:
+You have to create two files.

+1. The "URL hosts list" that contain all sites to be monitored, one by line.
+2. The directory with files that contain the files with the URL to download the "URL host list".
+It will be called "Host list files".

+**The "URL hosts list" standard:**
 ```bash
 url;protocol;
 # or